-Our products participate in five large markets that all have growth opportunities: Music, Gaming, Video Collaboration, Smart Home and Creativity & Productivity.
-We sell our products to a broad network of domestic and international customers, including direct sales to retailers and etailers, and indirect sales through distributors.
+We operate in a single operating segment: Peripherals.
+For more information about segments and geographic areas, please refer to Note 15 of our consolidated financial statements included in this Annual Report on Form 10-K. Our products participate in five large markets: Creativity & Productivity, Gaming, Video Collaboration, Music and Smart Home.
+We sell our products to a broad network of domestic and international customers, including direct sales to retailers and e-tailers and indirect sales through distributors.
 Our worldwide channel network includes consumer electronics distributors, retailers, mass merchandisers, specialty stores, computer and telecommunications stores, value-added resellers and online merchants.